Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

     functional tests, rather than having to dig through dozens of FTs.

     In other words, to stay DRY.

+  * 当实现 page object pattern 时, 注意 page object 的定义只提供页面服务和操作, 封装 page-specific layouts and locators etc. No code related to what is being tested should be within the page object.

+  * There is one, single, verification which can, and should, be within the page object and that is to verify that the page, and possibly critical elements on the page, were loaded correctly.

+  * A page object does not necessarily need to represent an entire page.
+The Page Object design pattern could be used to represent components on a page.
+    If a page in the AUT has multiple components, it may improve maintainability if there is a separate page object for each component.

 integration test
 ----------------